TLINDEN/tablizer/CODE_OF_CONDUCT.md

 india.
 Or -  we possibly could but the judges  on both countries would just laugh and close the case.

-And let's not  even start talking about  there undemocratic "comitees" many projects are forming to  circumvent this problem.

 That  being said,  I  don't have  the  power nor  the  tools, nor  the authority to enforce serious sanctions  of any meaningful kind against others.
 Therefore I cannot outline any rules whatsoever.

+And let's not  even start talking about  there undemocratic "comitees" many projects  are forming to  circumvent this problem.
+Some projects even  include  external  entities  like a  lawer  or  some  bureaucrat somewhere  just to  have the  ability  to complain  against a  comitee member.
+What a mess!

 ## So, which are the ethical rules within this project then?